shaoqiu0116/von_frey/README.md

 # PWT
-# This program uses the popular up–down testing paradigm to determine 50% von Frey thresholds
+# This python program and Jupyter Notebook uses the popular up–down testing paradigm to determine 50% von Frey thresholds.